auth0/auth0-react/EXAMPLES.md

 };
 ```

-Create a page that you want to be protected, eg a profile page, and wrap it in the `withLoginRequired` HOC:
+Create a page that you want to be protected, e.g. a profile page, and wrap it in the `withLoginRequired` HOC:

 ```jsx
 // src/pages/profile.js